Gdoc/Admin

 One more way of studying global changes in democracy is therefore identifying how the number of countries that are autocratizing or democratizing is changing.

-We identify which countries are becoming less or more democratic with data from the Episodes of Regime Transformation (ERT)-project.10 We use their data to identify which countries are autocratizing, democratizing, and which countries are not clearly moving in either direction.11 This chart shows how each country has been classified for the end of each year since 1900.
+We identify which countries are becoming less or more democratic with data from the Episodes of Regime Transformation (ERT)-project.10 We use their data to identify which countries are autocratizing, democratizing, and which countries are not clearly moving in either direction.11 This chart shows how each country has been classified at the end of each year since 1900.

 What does it mean for a country to be autocratizing or democratizing?
 ERT seeks to strike a balance between large and small changes in how democratic countries are.
 12 It captures smaller changes in democracy that fall short of regime change.
 At the same time, it only codes a country as autocratizing when there is a substantial decrease in its democracy score.
 This is because very small decreases may be fleeting and not indicate broader shifts towards less democracy, or overstate changes altogether because the measurement is uncertain.13 ERT also allows for temporary stagnation because autocratization may not happen abruptly in one year, but slowly over several years.14